ember-template-lint/ember-template-lint/docs/configuration.md

 ```

 Note that enabling a rule (`{{!-- template-lint-enable --}}`) that has been configured in-template (`{{!-- template-lint-configure --}}`), will restore it to its default configuration rather than the modified in-template configuration for the scope of the `{{!-- template-lint-enable --}}` instruction.

-## Defining your own rules

-You can define and use your own custom rules using the plugin system.
-See [plugin documentation](docs/plugins.md) for more details.